tweedge/ru-ok/README.md

 **Note: While this repository discusses the results of hacktivism in the Russo-Ukrainian War, I am not personally participating in that hacktivism, and I am not condoning or encouraging hacktivism in this repository.
 For people looking to help Ukraine, especially nontechnical people who have been using certain webpages to "DDoS" Russia, please look into safe and legal options [listed here](https://www.npr.org/2022/02/25/1082992947/ukraine-support-help).**

 This is a very quick project to assess the status of Russian internet properties (via RIPE Atlas) being targeted by hacktivists.
-Specifically, I am evaluating every target listed in Ukraine's hacktivist "IT ARMY" Telegram group with 50 unique probes (25 worldwide, and 25 *within Russia*) to check for service availability.
+Specifically, I am evaluating every target listed in Ukraine's hacktivist "IT ARMY" Telegram group with 100 unique probes (50 worldwide, and 50 *within Russia*) to check for service availability on both HTTP and HTTPS.

 I wanted to check connectivity from within Russia's borders because I saw many mixed reports across Twitter and Reddit, with international parties (Americans, Ukrainians, etc.) claiming many sites had been knocked offline, where Russians chimed in that many sites remained online for them.
 Given that Russia has a sovereign internet policy and can do as much as [disconnect themselves from the internet entirely](https://www.reuters.com/technology/russia-disconnected-global-internet-tests-rbc-daily-2021-07-22/) - could Russia be dropping most/all traffic at the edge of the country (ex. using their transit providers) before the DDoS traffic hit the targets?

-Based on the measurements I took, I was partially correct - per the last run around 2022-02-27 ~19:15:00 UTC, the status of all targets is:
+Based on the measurements I took, I was partially correct - per the last run around 2022-02-28 ~03:00:00 UTC, the status of all targets is:
+* **42/92** HTTP (80) targeted sites up in Russia
-* **25/92** sites up worldwide (706/2199 checks passed)
+* **20/92** HTTP (80) targeted sites up worldwide
-* **38/92** sites up in Russia (987/2261 checks passed)
+* **38/92** HTTPS (443) targeted sites up in Russia
+* **28/92** HTTPS (443) targeted sites up worldwide

 So there is measurably higher availability for several target sites within Russia's borders, but unless traffic from known RIPE Atlas probes is also filtered (unlikely), Russia is still facing substantial outages in the face of hacktivism.

-For those curious, the most recent uptime statistics for each site are also available in [STATUS.md](https://github.com/tweedge/ru-ok/blob/main/STATUS.md).
+The most recent uptime statistics for each site are also available in [STATUS.md](https://github.com/tweedge/ru-ok/blob/main/STATUS.md), and you can use this to see which sites have the most interesting availability characteristics at-a-glance.
+For example, the Kremlin site has been quoted as offline by many people on Reddit and Twitter.
+As of the last scan, we can clearly see that while `kremlin.ru` has <20% availability internationally, it has ~80% availability within Russia - a start difference.

 ## Why?